Effectiveness in Preventing Pregnancy

 What is female sterilization?

 Female sterilization permanently prevents women from becoming pregnant.
-There are two different procedures to achieve this goal, tubal ligation and tubal implants.
-They both work by blocking the fallopian tubes (tubes that lead from women's ovaries into the uterus or womb) so that sperm cannot meet with and fertilize an egg.
+There are two different procedures to achieve this goal: tubal ligation and tubal implants.
+They both work by blocking the fallopian tubes (tubes that lead from a woman’s ovaries into the uterus or womb) so that sperm cannot meet with and fertilize an egg.

-Because these methods cannot be undone, they are only recommended for women who are sure they never want to have a baby or who do not want to have more children
+Because these methods cannot be undone, they are only recommended for women who are sure that they do not want to have any children in the future.

-Tubal ligation: The fallopian tubes are cut, sealed, or tied.
+Tubal ligation: In this procedure—also known as “having your tubes tied”—the fallopian tubes are cut, sealed, clipped, or tied.
 With this method, very tiny cuts (called incisions) are made in the abdomen or belly.
-This is also known as having "tubes tied" or tubal ligation.
-Surgical sterilization works to prevent pregnancy right away.
+Tubal ligation prevents pregnancy immediately.

 Tubal implant: A very small spring-like coil is placed into each fallopian tube.
-The coils cause scar tissue to form in the tubes, thereby blocking the tubes.
+The coils cause scar tissue to form in the tubes, blocking the tubes.
 This method does not involve cuts or incisions.
-Instead, a health care provider uses a thin tube to thread the small coils through the vagina and uterus into the fallopian tubes, where the coils will stay.
+Instead, a healthcare provider uses a thin tube to thread the small coils through the vagina and uterus into the fallopian tubes, where the coils will remain.

-With the tubal implant, it will take up to three months for the scar tissue to fully block the tubes.
-So, it is important to use a back-up type of birth control (like a condom or the birth control shot) until your health care provider says it is not needed.
-You will go back to the health center or office for an exam and be checked to make sure the coils are in the right place and the tubes are blocked.
-This may require a special type x-ray where dye is placed into the uterus to make sure the tubes are blocked.
+With tubal implant, it may take up to three months for the scar tissue to fully block the tubes.
+So, it is important to use a back-up type of birth control (such as the birth control shot, birth control pills, the birth control ring, the birth control patch, or a condom) until your healthcare provider says it is no longer needed.
+After three months, your healthcare provider will do a confirmation test (an x-ray) to check that the coils are in the correct place and the scar tissue is blocking the fallopian tubes.

 Drawbacks of female sterilization

-- Some risk of infection, pain, or bleeding
+- There is some risk of infection, pain, or bleeding.

-- Very rarely, the tubes can grow back together.
-When this happens there is a risk for pregnancy.
-In some cases, this leads to tubal or ectopic pregnancy—when the pregnancy happens in the fallopian tubes, which is a life-threatening condition.
+- In the case of tubal ligation, very rarely, the fallopian tubes can grow back together.
+When this happens, there is a risk for pregnancy—in some cases, this leads to a pregnancy outside of the uterus (called an ectopic pregnancy), which is a life-threatening condition.

-- Some women later change their mind and wish they could have a child or additional children.
+- Some women later wish they could have a child or additional children, and may regret their decision to sterilize.